 Final Thoughts on One Day in Grand Canyon National Park

 You are going to be exhausted from a full day in Grand Canyon, but hopefully the photos have convinced you of the merits of this day trip itinerary.
-Regardless of what else you experience on your road trip through the southwest, I promise you will never forget watching the sun rise and set over the Grand Canyon!
+Regardless of what else you experience on your road trip through the southwest, I promise you will never forget watching the sun rise and set over one of the seven natural wonders of the world!

 Most importantly, we hope you have a safe and successful visit and welcome any feedback you have that could help improve our guide or just flatter our egos! 🙂